ksu-is/Truth-in-the-Shadows/PROJECTROADMAP.md

 ### Sprint 2
 - [ ] Review code for additional comments needed
 - [ ] Run code in Visual Studio to test output
-- [ ] Research ways to improve code by adding one more selection of vegetarian recipes, etc.
+- [ ] Research ways to improve code